Use Citrix Content Collaboration with Endpoint Management

 - ShareFile for Android (MDX) 5.3

-The requirements for StorageZones for ShareFile Data and for Restricted StorageZones don’t apply to a Endpoint Management integration with StorageZone Connectors only.
+The requirements for storage zones for Citrix Files Data and for Restricted storage zones don’t apply to an Endpoint Management integration with storage zone connectors only.

 Endpoint Management doesn’t support Documentum connectors.